tensorturtle/rebox/README.md

 print(coco_bbox.x1) # 60
 ```

+These attributes are only implemented for the current format,
+and are not automatically converted.
+For example, trying to access `x2` for a `XmYmWH` format returns `AttributeError`.

 ### Level 1: Converting between the same absolute/relative formats

 The simplest conversion keeps the same scale, but with different styles: